Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Cash on hand

-• Cash on hand in the company's cash register.
+• Cash holdings in the company's cash register.

 Aspect Liquidity Profit Cash flow

-Definition Ability to settle current liabilities Excess of income over expenses Net cash inflow
+Definition Ability to settle short-term liabilities Surplus of income over expenditure Net inflow of liquid funds

 Focus Short-term financial stability Long-term earning power and profitability Actual liquidity movement and financial flexibility